 Reporter, The Uptowner, New York, N.Y.
 August 2016 – October 2016

 Pitched and reported breaking and feature stories in Uptown Manhattan.
 Wrote stories on topics ranging from race relations to health.
 Collaborated with colleagues on certain stories.
 Appropriately interacted with survivors of trauma.
 Live-tweeted and reported crowd reactions to the 2016 presidential debates.

 Co-host, URF (University Radio Falmer) News Show, Brighton, U.K. September 2014 – May 2016

 Contributed local and international stories to the news bulletin.
 Ignited and participated in thought-provoking lively discussions with co-hosts.
 Attracted listeners in the UK and abroad through social media promotion.

 Languages: Fluent in English, French and Arabic.
 Intermediate Spanish.

 Digital Skills: Microsoft Office, HTML, CSS, Final Cut Pro, Adobe Creative Suite, IRIS Software, iTerm, Sublime Text, Xcode, Sketch, GitHub.

-Social Media: Facebook, Twitter, Instagram, Snapchat, LinkedIn, Slack, Dataminr, WordPress, Medium, Tumblr, YouTube, SoundCloud.
+Social Media: Facebook, Twitter, Instagram, Snapchat, LinkedIn, Slack, Asana, DataMinr, WordPress, Medium, Tumblr, YouTube, SoundCloud.

 Other: Appeared as a guest on BBC World Service’s “The Cultural Frontline” to discuss Libyan art.
 Contributed to a data piece on the social media presence of local newsrooms for the Columbia Journalism Review.
-Produced Facebook Live broadcasts of Washington, D.C. riots following Trump’s inauguration, protests against Trump’s executive orders on Muslim immigrants at JFK International Airport and the “Today, I Am A Muslim Too” rally in Times Square.
-Photographs taken of the JFK Muslim Ban protest published in Resource Magazine.
+Produced Facebook Live broadcasts of events such as riots on Donald Trump’s inauguration day.
+Took photos of the JFK airport Muslim Ban protests, which were published in Resource Magazine.
 Featured in a Svenska Dagbladet article on misogyny in post-revolution Libya.
 Cited in Gender, Women and the Arab Spring by Andrea Khalil.
 Worked as an English teacher for underprivileged children in Tripoli, Libya.
 Served as media officer for Brighton and Sussex Friends of Médecins Sans Frontières.

 References available upon request.